williamjturkel/H3885G-FW25/Wk06/README.md

 # Wk 06.
 Verification, Grounding, and Systematic Comparison

-**Scholarly Primitive: Comparing** (Systematic analysis of structured data). **Goal**: Use Vibe Coding to generate analytical code that confirms (or refutes) research hypotheses using your new JSON dataset.
+As scholars we must verify everything.
+Today we learn techniques to challenge our own AI agents.
+By performing systematic comparisons between AI outputs and primary sources, we ensure our digital research remains grounded in historical truth. **Scholarly Primitive: Comparing** (Systematic analysis of structured data).

 # Review: The Structured Data Advantage